Beyond the Operating Room: Surprising Everyday Uses of Surgical Forceps

 6. Household First Aid and Grooming

-Surgical forceps can be a handy addition to your home first aid kit:
+Surgical and dental instruments can be a handy addition to your home for various tasks:

 7. Crafting and Model Building